Ayowale13/Bankole-Ayowale-Samuel-aihunt-data-analyst/README.md

 ## Notes

-All answers were calculated manually or implemented in Python/SQL as required.
+All answers were calculated manually in Python/SQL as required.